theprogrammingking/ms-teams-clone/README.md

 -   Recording your Screen, Audio and Video
 -   Chat with Emoji Picker & Private messages & Save the conversations
 -   Simple collaborative whiteboard
--   Right click on the Video elements for more options
+-   Right click on the Video elements for picture-in-picture
 -   Direct `peer-to-peer` connection ensures lowest latency thanks to `webrtc`

 ## Demo